DONBAS: Luhansk: No gas, electricity, water for unregistered communities

 In December 2019 Culture, Sport and Youth Minister Dmitry Sidorov, revealed that of the 195 registered religious organisations, 188 are from the Russian Orthodox Church Moscow Patriarchate.
 The others are Muslim, Old Believer, Jewish and Catholic.
-No Protestant, Jehovah's Witness, Hare Krishna or other communities are allowed to get registration (see below).
+No non-Moscow Patriarchate Orthodox Church, Protestant, Jehovah's Witness, Hare Krishna, or other communities which existed before the occupation are allowed to get registration and so to exist (see below).

 In December 2019 the LPR authorities allowed the only Roman Catholic priest serving the two local Catholic parishes to return to the region, but without saying if he can remain permanently or if he will have to leave when three months are up (see below).

 "This year we lived for a long time with no priest," local Catholics wrote in a Christmas 2019 letter to the Vatican nuncio, who led the Christmas Mass in Luhansk on 25 December.
 "It was very difficult" (see below).

 Fr Grzegorz Rapa is only allowed to stay in LPR-controlled territory for three months at a time, and then must leave for three months.
 In the three months when Fr Rapa is unable to visit Luhansk, Catholics are deprived of the opportunity to receive Communion.
 Receiving Communion is for Catholics an integral part of participating in the Mass (see below).